Psiae/Music-Player/README.md

 > Resolve Audio scan-able by [MediaStore](https://developer.android.com/reference/android/provider/MediaStore)
 >
-> (if insufficiemt a Full scanner will be implemented to for manual insert to MediaStore with User permission)
+> (if insufficient a Full scanner will be implemented to for manual insert to MediaStore with User permission)

 > Audio Metadata Extraction backed by [JAudioTagger](https://www.jthink.net/jaudiotagger/)
 >
-> because of SAF artwork currently only read to [MP3, FLAC, MP4-AAC, OGG-Vorbis, OGG-Opus, WAV], writes in not tested, file specification will be routed to use `InputStream` directly `( TODO )`
+> artwork currently only read to [MP3, FLAC, MP4-AAC, OGG-Vorbis, OGG-Opus, WAV], write is not tested.

 > Artwork color generated Playback background on PlaybackController UI backed by [Palette API](https://developer.android.com/develop/ui/views/graphics/palette-colors)
 >